Disability Travel Insurance

 Our policy will also cover the repair cost for damage to a Mobility Aid caused whilst on your trip.

 To contact us by telephone or email, 0800 043 0020 / 01273 092 757.

 |Cancellation or Curtailment||-||£2,000||£5,000|

-When planning a trip it would still be a good idea to contact Travel Terminals in advance to find out about their Disability Access, and in particular Train Stations.
-Train Companies should also be informed in advance, if you require wheelchair access as they will need to inform Station Managers at your destinations, who will then make sure wheelchair ramps are available.
-This helps the service to run smoothly and reduces the chance of delay for yourself and other passengers.
+When planning a trip, it would still be a good idea to contact Travel Terminals in advance to find out about their Disability Access, notably Train Stations.
+Train Companies should also be informed in advance if you require wheelchair access.